grafana/cog/package_templates/go/README.md

 # Grafana Foundation SDK – Go

-A set of tools, types and *builder libraries* for building and manipulating Grafana objects in TypeScript.
+A set of tools, types and *builder libraries* for building and manipulating Grafana objects in Go.

 > ℹ️ This branch contains **types and builders generated for Grafana {{ .Extra.GrafanaVersion }}.**
 > Other supported versions of Grafana can be found at [this repository's root](https://github.com/grafana/grafana-foundation-sdk/).